LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

-The trend predicted by the helicity-ignorant reweighting approach agrees with the one predicted by the reference value.
-In contrast, the helicity-aware predicts a significantly smaller quadratic term than the reference value and features larger statistical uncertainties than the other approaches.
-This is due to two reasons.
-On the one hand, the smaller value predicted by the helicity-aware approach is because it cannot populate phase space regions that are forbidden in the SM but present when $c_{\textrm{tZ}}\neq 0$.
-On the other hand, the larger uncertainties of this approach are due to a degradation of the statistical power of the weighted sample, which is due to large event weights arising from regions of the phase space that are suppressed but not forbidden in the SM.
-This shows two possible advantages of helicity-ignorant reweighting: it can be used to reweight SM samples to some BSM scenarios and, in addition, can be used in general to increase the statistical power of weighted samples.
+The trend predicted by the helicity-ignorant reweighting approach aligns well with the reference value.
+In contrast, the helicity-aware approach predicts a significantly smaller quadratic term and exhibits larger statistical uncertainties compared to the other methods.
+This discrepancy arises from two key factors.
+First, the smaller value predicted by the helicity-aware method is because it cannot populate phase space regions that are forbidden in the SM but allowed when $c_{\textrm{tZ}} \neq 0$.
+Second, the larger uncertainties are due to a degradation in the statistical power of the weighted sample, resulting from large event weights in regions of phase space that are suppressed, though not forbidden, in the SM.
+These results highlight two advantages of the helicity-ignorant reweighting: it can reweight SM samples to certain BSM scenarios and increase the statistical power of weighted samples.

-Although the helicity-ignorant reweighting populates the kinematic phase space more efficiently, it gives rise to reweighted samples that do not necessarily reproduce the helicity configurations of the scenario that we are reweighting to.
-The helicity of the produced partons is not directly measurable but it can introduce correlations among the kinematics of the different final state particles.
-In analyses where these correlations are relevant keeping track of the helicity of the different particles is necessary.
+Although helicity-ignorant reweighting more efficiently populates the kinematic phase space, the reweighted samples do not necessarily reproduce the helicity configurations of the target scenario.
+The helicity of the produced partons is not directly measurable, but it can introduce correlations among the kinematic variables of the final state particles.
+In analyses where these correlations are relevant, it is crucial to keep track of the helicity of the different particles.